Reduce the ESP32 Power Consumption in 3 Simple Steps

 When the serial connection is established, we start the loop function and print the wake-up reason to the serial monitor by calling the print_wakeup_reason function that we defined.

 Now we want to go into the light-sleep power mode.
-Therefore we first have to define how we want to wake up.
+Therefor we first have to define how we want to wake up.
 In my case I choose the timer for the wake-up and set the timer to 5 seconds.

 Now we send the message that we are going to sleep and with the flush function, we wait until the data on the serial communication is sent and go to sleep by calling the esp_light_sleep_start function.